-THEVOZ Attorneys can guide the due diligence process for mergers and acquisitions
+THEVOZ Attorneys’ knowledge of the fundamentals of international tax planning can guide the due diligence process for mergers and acquisitions

 When buying or selling a company in a global business environment, it is a good idea to have someone who understands international tax law on your team.
 The tax implications of an acquisition or merger can be fundamental to profitability and, therefore, directly affects the offer price.

 There are buyers and sellers in every transaction and the process for each side is fundamentally different.
 The seller is interested in maintaining control of the information about the company being sold.
 Some information will undoubtedly be positive, but some may not be.
 A lot of information will be ambiguous, and it is difficult to know which information that is and how it can be used in the sale.

 What is important to sellers is that they do not lose control of the information or the process of releasing it.
 The general rule of thumb is the larger the company, the more information there is to disclose and the more vigilant the seller needs to be about controlling it.
 The seller will have everyone with access to information sign a non-compete and non- disclosure agreement.

 There are several ways to share information.
 The seller can send documents digitally to prospective buyers, but this affords the seller the lowest degree of security.
 It was once common, in the days before everything was digitized and easy to transfer, to have sellers set up a secure room for viewing documents, with a strict “window” for viewing (something like two weeks during business hours) and strict sign-in procedures, including provisions that nothing could be photographed or copied and buyers were not allowed to take notes.